-Management report of the Company for 2019
+Corporate Governance Report of the Company for 2020

-1. Reference to the applicable corporate governance code.
+1. Reference to the applicable corporate governance code

-Information about compliance with the corporate governance code is presented in the annex to this management report (Annex No.1).
+Information about compliance with the corporate governance code is presented in the annex to this Corporate Governance Report (Annex No.1).

-2. Explanation of deviations from the corporate governance code.
+2. Explanation of deviations from the corporate governance code

-Information about the reasons of non-compliance with the corporate governance code is presented together with the provisions of the corporate governance code in the annex to this management report (Annex No.1).
+Information about the reasons of non-compliance with the corporate governance code is presented together with the provisions of the corporate governance code in the annex to this Corporate Governance Report (Annex No.1).

-3. Information about the scale of risk and risk management associated with financial statements, risk mitigation measures and internal control system established in the company.
+3. Information about the scale of risk and risk management associated with financial statements, risk mitigation measures and internal control system established in the company

-The Company maintains its financial accounting and prepared its financial statements in accordance with International Financial Reporting Standards.
+The Company maintains its financial accounting and prepared its financial statements in accordance with International Financial Reporting Standards, as adopted in EU.
 Annual financial statements are subject to audit by external auditors, elected by the general shareholders meeting.
 The Company's audit committee evaluates independence of the auditors.
 This procedure ensures relevance and transparency of the data presented in the financial statements of the Company.